| Last updated on September 11th, 2023

 Not Just for Apple Fanatics

-If you can’t remember that last time you physically swiped your credit cards – you’ll find it incredibly easy to make use of this card thanks to the emphasis on digital wallets.
-Plus, the lack of fees, and straight-forward bonus categories, and automatic cash back make at an extremely easy credit card to fit into your current credit card lineup regardless of which rewards cards you already own.
+If you can’t remember the last time you physically swiped your credit cards – you’ll find it incredibly easy to make use of this card thanks to the emphasis on digital wallets.
+Plus, the lack of fees, and straight-forward bonus categories, and automatic cash back make it an extremely easy credit card to fit into your current credit card lineup regardless of which rewards cards you already own.

 Earning Cash Back with Apple Card Bonus Categories